-Government regulators such as Lead Market Initiative (U.K.) and BioPreferred (U.S.) are imposing legislations in the polymer market for using bi based products.
-Higher production costs coupled with less developed retail value chain are expected to hinder the growth of market participants.
+Government regulators such as Lead Market Initiative (U.K.) and BioPreferred (U.S.) are imposing legislation in the polymer market for using bio-based products.
+Higher production costs coupled with a less developed retail value chain are expected to hinder the growth of market participants.
 Increasing investment in R&D for product developments in niche applications is expected to provide a key opportunity for market growth.
-Bio PLA and PHA blends used as medical implants are recent breakthroughs for bio based functional polymer market.
+Bio PLA and PHA blends used as medical implants are recent breakthroughs in the bio-based functional polymer market.

 The COVID-19 pandemic and subsequent halt in manufacturing activities shall have an impact on the supply availability of a variety of renewable chemicals.
 Furthermore, current disruption in trade shall also gravely impact the availability of chemical stocks in import-dependent countries.
 The report will account for Covid19 as a key market contributor.